 While many people can have a glass of wine with dinner or may indulge in the occasional night out drinking, others have a problem with alcohol.
 They can’t help but get carried away when they drink socially with their friends or when they drink throughout the day.
 No one ever plans to become an alcoholic, but because drinking alcohol is so highly accepted in society, many may start by drinking a few beers, but then their drinking develops into full-blown alcoholism.
-For these people, an alcoholism treatment program like the ones offered at Clearbrook Massachusetts and Clearbrook Pennsylvania may be able to help, but the first step is recognizing that there is a problem.
+For these people, a residential alcohol rehab like Clearbrook Massachusetts or Clearbrook Pennsylvania may be able to help, but the first step is recognizing that there is a problem.